 All schools serve nutritious breakfast and lunch that conform to state requirements.
 Meals can be purchased at each school on a daily basis.
 The District participates in the National School Lunch Program that provides free or reduced-price lunches to all eligible families.
 Eligibility standards are sent to parents in the fall.
 Applications are available in each school building and are due by the last day of September.

 Please submit the free and reduced application to either your child's school or to Laurie D'Amico in the Administration Building.
 You may also fax it to (914) 681-9126.
 If you have any questions, please call Laurie at 914.761.6000 ext.
 3106

 Overview | Powering Potential

-Dear Greenburgh Parent:
+Dear Greenburgh Families,

-All of the bread and grain products served for breakfast and lunch are the whole grain-rich, ensuring plenty of fiber and other essential nutrients.
+All bread and grain products served for breakfast and lunch are whole grain-rich, ensuring plenty of fiber and other essential nutrients.
 Added trans fats have been eliminated from all foods, and menus are planned to limit sodium to meet the new standards set by the United States Department of Agriculture (USDA) for school meals.

 Food Service Director